 Then you see new customers get 20% off.
 You’ve never had 20% off, and that makes you feel resentful.
 So resentful, in fact, that for the first time ever, you go to a competitor’s site.

-A business model focussed on driving revenue through new customers can get very expensive, very quickly.
+A business model focused on driving revenue through new customers instead of retaining customers can get very expensive, very quickly.

 We’ve all been there.
 We get a message from a brand and it’s totally irrelevant.

-It could be an email promoting a product you’ve already bought; a notification urging you to upgrade a subscription you cancelled weeks ago; a post-purchase overlay offering you a discount on a hotel stay you’ve already paid full price for.
+It could be an email promoting a product you’ve already bought, a notification urging you to upgrade a subscription you cancelled weeks ago, or a post-purchase overlay offering you a discount on a hotel stay you’ve already paid full price for.

 At best, it’s annoying.
 At worst, it can actively deter customers from returning.

-But saying the right thing to customers relies on having the right data and resources –something that many businesses simply don’t have.
-(That's where the Mention Me platform offers a solution.)
+But saying the right thing to customers relies on having the right data and resources –something that many retention teams simply don’t have.

 Blindly sending out mass communications in the hope that some land is a risky strategy.
 One that will probably result in spending even more on acquiring new customers to make up for all the existing ones going elsewhere.